 Net depreciation in fair value of investments includes the Plan's gains and losses on investments bought and sold as well as held during the year.
 Dividend income is recorded on the ex-dividend date and interest income is accrued as earned.
-Plan assets are concentrated in Company stock, managed income portfolio funds, and mutual funds consisting primarily of stocks and bonds.
+Plan assets are concentrated in Company stock, self-directed brokerage accounts, managed income portfolio funds, and mutual funds consisting primarily of stocks and bonds.